eranamar-zz/eranamar.github.io/about.md

 ### What with this name "Theory Lunch"?

-All the discussions in this blog was originated during our daily meeting for lunch, therefore the posts will be short and (hopefully) simple.
+Most of the discussions in this blog was originated during our daily meeting for lunch, therefore the posts will be short and (hopefully) simple.

 ### Who are the authors?